Connum/hanzivg/README.md

 I will first start with simplified characters, because that's what I currently need while learning Mandarin.
 You can read a great (yet short and easy to understand!) article about Simplified and Traditional characters and the Han unification in Unicode here: https://r12a.github.io/scripts/chinese/
 But I definitely want this to be usable for traditional Hanzi just the same.
 So just like KanjiVG has variants of the same character as different files, so will HanziVG.
+(Still have to think about a naming convention, probably charcode-trad.svg or charcode-traditional.svg)

 ## Why is this needed at all and can not just be added on top of KanjiVG?